Evermystery

 Grace didn't breathe.

 The fox stopped.
 Turned its head.
-Looked directly at her with eyes that were the color of late afternoon through amber glass.
+Looked directly at her with eyes the color of strong tea held up to the light.

 They regarded each other.
 The fox's ears twitched—forward, back, forward again—reading the air for information Grace couldn't detect.
 Its nose worked.
 Its body was perfectly still except for the slow, mechanical rotation of those ears, each one an independent antenna tuned to a frequency she'd never have access to.